 Manitoba businesses remain opposed to carbon taxes:

-Instead, we recommended the Manitoba government should focus on the following:
+Instead, the Manitoba government should:

 What have we been doing to raise your concerns?

 - January, 2018: CFIB met with the Minister of Sustainable Development, Rochelle Squires, to raise your concerns.

 - December, 2017: CFIB submitted Small business owners’ views of “A Made-in-Manitoba Climate and Green Plan – Hearing from Manitobans.”

 - November, 2017: CFIB attended a Climate and Green Plan consultation meeting to share your ongoing concerns with the introduction of a carbon tax.